kyclark/tiny_python_projects/book.md

 # Chapter 4: Howler

 Write a Python program `howler.py` that will uppercase all the text from the command line or from a file.
+The program should also take a named option of `-o|--outfile` to write the output.
+The default output should be *standard out* (STDOUT).

 ````
 $ ./howler.py